Buy the Party Plan

 Lucky for me, Sarah Brown of Brown Paper Goods offered the perfect party invitation — modern, with polka dots (naturally), and traditional Christmas colors with a pop of blue.
 Sarah kindly designed a complete party set for me to coordinate with her invitation: banner, bottle wrappers, food labels, cupcake toppers/favor tags, and most importantly, Official Letter to Santa stationery.

-My shop features this entire party kit— including all of Sarah’s cute printables.
-Or, check out our DIY party plan: pages and pages of even more photographs and tutorials designed to make hosting your party easy!
+Check out my DIY party plan: pages and pages of even more photographs and tutorials designed to make hosting your party easy!

 I decorated the center of our dining room table with an embellished mailbox and two Santa mugs that held pens and pencils.
 Instead of fresh flowers, I added two rosemary trees, tied with red organza bows, and two flowering red plants (I have no idea what they are) that I replanted in green art pottery from my collection.
 (Use what you have!)